UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

     However, in this case, the login node has a bigger file transfer bandwidth compared to the compute nodes.
     Hence, now the advice is to run the script on the login node.

+???- question "Wouldn't I get complaints?"

+    No.

+    Normally, when you run CPU intensive tasks on a login node, we will either contact you or make your program use less CPU power.

+    In this case, however, the login node is the superior node for file transfer and we at UPPMAX agreed on allowing our users to run the transfer from it.

+???- question "Will this run when I close the terminal?"

+    No.

+    Normally, when you run CPU intensive tasks on a login node, we will either contact you or make your program use less CPU power.

+    In this case, however, the login node is the superior node for file transfer and we at UPPMAX agreed on allowing our users to run the transfer from it.

 ???- question "My transfer job stopped.
 Is progress lost?
 Can I restart it?"